 Although many who walked from the White House to the Capitol did so peacefully, many others caused destruction to government property by forcefully entering the restricted Capitol building, and some made their way to the House and Senate chambers and House Speaker Nancy Pelosi's office.

 During the riot at the Capitol, police shot and killed an unarmed woman as she attempted to climb through a broken door and into the House chamber.
-Three others died from health emergencies, and U.S. Capitol Police Officer Brian D. Sicknick, 42, died from injuries he suffered after reportedly being hit with a fire extinguisher.
+Three others died from health emergencies, and U.S. Capitol Police Officer Brian D. Sicknick, 42, who is believed to have died due to the pepper spray or bear spray used against the rioters in conjunction with a preexisting medical condition.

 At the time of the riot, lawmakers were undergoing the electoral certification process and were forced to stop.
 The confirmation of President-elect Joe Biden's victory was affirmed by Congress early Thursday morning after Vice President Mike Pence and lawmakers reconvened.